 One of the qualities of a great leader –

-is knowing how to select a great team.
+is knowing how to hire a great team.

 Take a few moments to ponder and rate the following questions.